cpliakas/search-framework/README.md

 // Connect an Elasticsearch server.
 $elasticsearch = new Elasticsearch($new SearchEngineEndpoint('local', 'localhost', 'feeds', 9200));

-// Only difference is that Elasicsearch requires the index is created.
+// The only difference is that Elasicsearch requires that the index is created.
-$indexer = new Indexer(solr);
+$indexer = new Indexer($elasticsearch);
 $indexer->attachCollection($drupal_planet);
 $indexer->createIndex();
 $indexer->index();